Announcing our UK tour!

-We are collaborating with experts in climate change and social psychology – Professor David Hannah (University of Birmingham) and Dr Kris de Meyer (King’s College, London) to weave scientific knowledge into a compelling narrative with dynamic interactive activities, engaging audiences with climate change in a refreshing new way.
+We collaborated with experts in climate change and social psychology – Professor David Hannah (University of Birmingham) and Dr Kris de Meyer (King’s College, London) to weave scientific knowledge into a compelling narrative with dynamic interactive activities, engaging audiences with climate change in a refreshing new way.

 We want to show that when people work together, real change can happen!

 The show is highly visual and the characters speak ‘iglooish’, a made up language.
-We have been working with the wonderful Caroline Parker MBE, Longwill School for the Deaf and Greet Primary School, to help us make the show accessible to deaf and EAL (English as an Additional Language) audiences.
+Last year, we worked with the wonderful Caroline Parker MBE, Longwill School for the Deaf and Greet Primary School, to help us make the show accessible to deaf and EAL (English as an Additional Language) audiences.
+This year, we’re working with Richard Hayhow (Open Theatre) so that we can offer Relaxed Performances.

 Check out the project’s own website at www.birmingham.ac.uk/igloo for more information.